ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- MAP TWO ARRAYS TO A HASHMAP -->
 ## Map Two Arrays To A HashMap

-The information I used for these examples can be found on [Stack Overflow Link 1](https://stackoverflow.com/questions/30339679/how-to-map-two-arrays-to-one-hashmap-in-java) and [Stack Overflow Link 2](https://stackoverflow.com/questions/58998826/java-stream-collect-to-treemap-in-reverse-order), which allow sorting of the map as well.
+&emsp;&emsp;The information I used for these examples can be found on [Stack Overflow Link 1](https://stackoverflow.com/questions/30339679/how-to-map-two-arrays-to-one-hashmap-in-java) and [Stack Overflow Link 2](https://stackoverflow.com/questions/58998826/java-stream-collect-to-treemap-in-reverse-order), which allow sorting of the map as well.

 ### 6a-J Example